 Some of the reasons this is true?
 High-protein foods cause increased satiety to a greater extent than carbohydrates or fats, so they can prevent overeating and snacking.
 (14) It’s usually much easier to overeat carbohydrates, especially if they’re refined or sweetened, than it is to overeat healthy protein foods.

 Eating protein also creates a process in the body known as thermogenesis, which requires the body to expend more energy (calories) in order to digest food.
 (15, 16) At the same time, protein helps ward off muscle loss that can result from a low-calorie diet, which makes certain proteins superfoods for weight loss.

 Insulin is a hormone that’s required for carbohydrates, fat and protein to be metabolized.
 However, carbohydrates require much more insulin than fat or protein does.
 The major determinate of blood sugar levels is the glycemic index response from the foods you eat, so while eating high-carb and high-sugar foods results in fluctuations in blood sugar levels, eating protein does the opposite.

 Eating foods with protein has a minimal effect on blood glucose levels and can, in fact, slow down the absorption of sugar during a meal.
-(17) This means a high-protein diet can help prevent spikes in blood glucose, which is especially important for preventing type 2 diabetes, balancing energy levels, and keeping your appetite and mood in check.
+(17) This means a low-carb, high-protein diet can help prevent spikes in blood glucose, which is especially important for preventing type 2 diabetes, balancing energy levels, and keeping your appetite and mood in check.